PS Duchess: Ferry service

 Duchess officially entered service with the South Perth Ferry Company on 11 December 1898, with its inaugural run to Perth Zoo, being the first ferry to do so.

-In the morning of 11 March 1903 on its way for a chartered service to collect members of the Fremantle District Traders' Association for a picnic, Duchess, empty, struck a sunken anchor, near Perth City Baths, this went initially unnoticed by captain E. H. Golding until the engineer reported to him of a hull breach.
+In the morning of 11 March 1903 on its way for a chartered service to collect members of the Fremantle District Traders' Association for a picnic, Duchess, empty, struck a sunken anchor, near Perth City Baths, this went initially unnoticed by captain Golding until the engineer reported to him of a hull breach.
 Golding decided to beach Duchess, and after an investigation removal of the old anchor was attempted, but failed.
 No injuries were sustained by the crew, the Countess replaced Duchess in the timetable while it was being repaired, before returning to service shortly afterwards.